Questfall/docs/mining/Quests.md

 ### Quest Sorting

-Users can sort the quest feed based on the author they have chosen to follow, the quests they have tagged as marked or hidden, and completed quests.
+Users can sort the quest feed to display all, followed, marked, hidden, or completed quests.

 ### Followed

-The authors can be followed as creators or groups in any popular social media platform.
+The authors can be followed as creators in popular social media platforms.
 Users can choose to sort the feed to show quests only from those authors they are following.

 ### Marked

 ### Hidden

+Undesirable quests can be hidden from the feed.

 ### Completed